nurahamed/wa/README.md

 ### Second `-- Map --`

 You can also see the geographical location in your current location.\
-also, you can search here. the map section is under development.
+also, you can search here. `the map section is under development.` It is not possible to finish all the functionality in just 5 days.

 ###  Third  `-- Saves-- `